 Alan's work experience spans a number of industries, including the Canadian banking industry, economic development, and the transportation industry.

 He returned to consulting to support growth, expansion, and corporate recovery for clients within a variety of industries.

 Alan is a passionate supporter of the business through various associations.
-He obtained the designation ICD.D through the Institute of Corporate Directors' Directors Education Program, and holds several Board Director and Committee positions in industry and community-based associations.
+He completed the Directors Education Program (ICD.D.) through the Institute of Corporate Directors, and holds several Board Director and Committee positions in industry and community-based associations.